dscheerens/angular-library-seed-project/README.md

 * Fork, clone or download [this repository](https://github.com/dscheerens/angular-library-seed-project).
 * Update the package name in `package.json`.
-* Update the UMD module ID for the package in `package.json -> ngPackage.lib.umdId`.
+* Update the UMD module ID for the package in `ng-package.json -> lib.umdId`.
   The convention for this ID is to use a lower camel-case version of the package name and using a dot as a replacement for slashes.
   So the UMD module ID for a package called `@john-doe/my-awesome-library` would then become `johnDoe.myAwesomeLibrary`.
 * Edit `demo/tsconfig.json` and change `example-module` to the name of the package.